 If you are diagnosed with diabetes, you may also need to take a cholesterol-lowering medicine such as statins to help protect your heart.
 For more information about Diabetes visit the Diabetes Australia website.

-Two in every three adult Australians aged over 18 and over are either sedentary or have low levels of exercise.
+2 in 3 adult Australians aged over 18 and over are either sedentary or have low levels of exercise.

 Being inactive increases your chance of heart disease – second only to smoking as a risk factor.
 If you are inactive, you are almost twice as likely to suffer coronary heart disease, compared to those who get enough exercise.
 It can also help you control your weight, reduce blood pressure and cholesterol and improve your mental health – helping you to look and feel great.

-Australia’s physical activity and sedentary behaviour guidelines for adults recommend:
+Australia’s physical activity and sedentary behaviour guidelines for older adults recommend:

 In Australia, 1 in 4 children and 2 in 3 adults are overweight or obese.